and is a festival the right place for you?

 COVERED AREAS – We all want our festivals to be dry and sunny, but if it’s not and there is no shelter from the elements you may find your family becoming rapidly downbeat.
 If it’s really hot you may need some shade.
 Check that there is stuff to do indoors if you need it.
 And of course make sure you have sunhats, sunscreen, wellies, SnoozeShade and waterproofs.
 Check out our other post about wet weather at festivals and the Family Festival Survival Guide.

-If a shower each day is important to you, find a festival with showers but also find out if you have to pay (so you can take the right change) and whether there are usually 3-mile queues to use them.
+If a shower each day is important to you, check the festival you pick has showers (not all do) but also find out if you have to pay (so you can take the right change) and whether there are usually 3-mile queues to use them.
+Afternoons are always less busy than mornings.

-FOOD – Most festivals have a good range of catering units on site, but at smaller festivals your choice may be quite limited if your children are very fussy.
+FOOD – Most festivals have a good range of catering units on site, but at smaller festivals, your choice may be quite limited if your children are very fussy.
 It is much cheaper to self-cater, but this inevitably entails packing and carrying a LOT more gear… we have a blog about festival food if you want some camping meal ideas.
-Some festivals have a dedicated family cafe, such as the Kindred Cafe run by Lisa Igo (e.g. Penn Festival)

-LOST CHILDREN – Any festival that welcomes families should have a procedure in place for reuniting lost children with their parents as quickly as possible with the minimum distress to the child (you of course are likely to be completely panicked – but as long as the child is well cared for and calm then that’s the main thing!).
+LOST CHILDREN – Any festival that welcomes families should have a procedure in place for reuniting lost children with their parents as quickly as possible with the minimum distress to the child (you of course are likely to be completely panicked – but festivals are actually one of the safest places for kids to go walkabout so do stay calm.
 Locate the lost children points early on and familiarise yourself and your kids, if they are old enough, with the procedures.
 Read our other tips for keeping your children safe at a festival (spotting landmarks/rendezvous points, mobile phone numbers, etc).

-For little explorers you might like to consider investing in a Child Locator device – they’re only around the £20 mark and could just give you that extra reassurance you need.
+For little explorers you might like to consider investing in a Child Locator device (airtag), or giving kids an old smart phone you can track.

-However, a final point I can’t stress strongly enough: not all festivals are good for children.
-A friend of mine took her toddler and young baby to Reading Festival… never again!
-It was fine in the day but when the sun went down the teenage crowd turned decidedly hostile towards festival-goers with young kiddies cramping their style… It was a scary experience for her and a good lesson: Some festivals are better saved for a different sort of crowd.
+Not all festivals are good for children.
+One parent writes about taking her toddler and young baby to Reading Festival… never again!
+Fine in the day but when the sun went down the teenage crowd turned decidedly hostile towards festival-goers with young kiddies cramping their style… It was a scary experience for her and a good lesson: Some festivals are better saved for a different sort of crowd.